aquilesC/aquiles.me/content/Jobs theory around scientific products.md

 [[jobs theory]] and the [[literature/202303251644 Jobs to be done framework|Jobs to be done framework]] are great tools to identify opportunities and define features for a [[minimum viable product]].
 I believe [[science-based startups]] can greatly benefit from their use but almost no one is using it.

-Assuming we focus on a product that can be purchased by a single PI (not infrastructure-type of investment).
+Assuming we focus on [[scientific products]] that can be purchased by a single PI (not infrastructure-type of investment).

 The **Job Executor** will have the hands on the product.
 They are probably a PhD, Postdoc, or *technician*.